-This project is certainly one of the most ambitious and costly, but is also one of the most vital orangutan rehabilitation projects in Indonesia.
+This orangutan project is certainly one of the most ambitious and costly, but is also one of the most vital orangutan rehabilitation projects in Indonesia.
 Although challenging and work-intensive, the completion of the centre will make an immeasurable difference to the conservation of Borneo’s orangutans.
-But the centre cannot carry out all the incredibly important work required without the help of volunteers, who provide much-needed manpower and energy.

-This truly is an amazingly rewarding and enjoyable project to be involved in, and all volunteers will leave feeling that they have actively contributed to the ongoing work of a remarkable conservation project.
+This truly is an incredibly rewarding orangutan project to be involved in, and all volunteers will leave feeling that they have actively contributed to the ongoing work of a remarkable conservation project.
 Please take some time to watch the video on this page (see the videos tab below), where Alan Knight OBE and his colleagues explain the inspiring work carried out by the staff and volunteers of this centre.

 Please note itineraries are subject to change and what follows is only a rough guideline.